zhaoyingpan/facial_expression_editing/README.md

 1. Please check the screenshot in the folder zhaoyingpan/592final_project_2021fall/proof_of_timestamp!

-2. The original files are in zhaoyingpan/592final_project_2021fall/project592_original, which can be a little messy.
+2. The original files of the screenshot (except some large zip files) are in zhaoyingpan/592final_project_2021fall/project592_original, which can be a little messy.
 We've arranged final codes in the two notebooks (592code_final.ipynb, preprocessing.ipynb).

 3. Please open the link to obtain all images, videos, and other neccessay files.